 A silent killer that takes the life of a lot of people every year is kidney disease.
-The 6th fastest growing cause of death, kidney diseases kill approximately 2.4 million people die every year.
-A family history of high blood pressure and diabetes increase the risk of kidney diseases.
+The 6th fastest-growing cause of death, kidney disease kills approximately 2.4 million people die every year.
+A family history of high blood pressure and diabetes increases the risk of kidney diseases.
 The presence of too much protein in your urine is one of the main reasons for kidney failure.
 Unfortunately, many people come to know about the adverse condition of their kidneys at a very late stage.
 So, on this World Kidney Day, we discuss some of the golden rules that you need to follow to keep your kidneys healthy.

 Increase your Intake of Healthy Fluids

 The thumb rule to keep your kidneys healthy is to increase your intake of healthy fluids.
 Make sure you drink at least 1.5 to 2 liters of water every day.
 However, the quantity of water you need to drink depends on a number of factors such as your age, physical activity, gender, climate, and health conditions.
 Install a water purifier to ensure that you drink clean and contaminant-free water.
 Consuming plenty of fluids helps your kidney clear sodium, urea, and other toxins, thereby lowering your risk of developing kidney problems.

 If you have a family history of high blood sugar, you need to be extra cautious.
 Almost half the people who have diabetes have a risk of developing kidney diseases.
 This is the reason why it is essential to ensure that you keep a check on your blood sugar level.
 If you already have diabetes, make sure you go for regular tests to keep a check on your kidney function.
 Kidney damage caused by high blood sugar can be prevented if you detect it early.